 2017 Best Home Energy Monitors: Detailed Reviews

-Sense Energy Monitor – Good monitoring interface, but appliance level data is lacking
+Sense Energy Monitor – Excellent monitoring interface and appliance level detection

 The Sense Energy Monitor provides real-time electricity usage visibility, including at the appliance-level (although accuracy at the appliance level is not perfect).